enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 **API Design and Specification**

-An OpenAPI specification[46] was created based on the defined requirements of the compiler engine.
+An OpenAPI specification[@openapi-specification] was created based on the defined requirements of the compiler engine.
 This specification served as the blueprint for the system’s REST interface.
 Using FastAPI’s native support for OpenAPI, the core structure of the application was automatically generated from this specification.
 The business logic and tooling for the compilation process were implemented manually on top of this structure.

-To ensure robust and predictable behavior across all endpoints, the project used Pydantic[47] to define strict request and response schemas.
+To ensure robust and predictable behavior across all endpoints, the project used Pydantic[@pydantic] to define strict request and response schemas.
 Pydantic leverages Python type hints to enforce validation rules and guarantees well-structured data both at input and output.
 These models were automatically integrated into the OpenAPI documentation, ensuring synchronization between the live implementation and the generated documentation.
 This greatly improved reliability, clarity, and maintainability during development.

 Several iterations were required to define a clean, capable, and user-friendly API that met the project’s requirements.
 The final specification includes endpoints for initiating builds, retrieving status updates, and downloading artifacts: